0w3nM/portfolio4_restaurant/README.md

 -Testing can be found on this page:[TESTING.md](TESTING.md)

-# -Bugs -

-    - The sign in/ out and Account Creation page wouldnt style when css was applied.
-    - Images on the Reservaiuon details page are not in wouldnt form correctly.

 # -Deployment-
     Deploying on Heroku:

-- Create an account on Herku
+- Create an account on Heroku.
 - Click on a new app.
 - In the settings, got to the Config Vars.
 - In the Config Vars, add the Enviroment Variables.